neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

   style=width:80%;margin-left:auto;margin-right:auto

-The [!ac](TRISO) particles use a conventional design that consists of a central fissil uranium oxycarbide kernel enclosed in a carbon buffer, an inner [!ac](PyC) layer, a silicon carbide layer, and finally an outer [!ac](PyC) layer.
+The [!ac](TRISO) particles use a conventional design that consists of a central fissile uranium oxycarbide kernel enclosed in a carbon buffer, an inner [!ac](PyC) layer, a silicon carbide layer, and finally an outer [!ac](PyC) layer.
 The geometric specifications for the assembly dimensions are shown in [assembly], while dimensions for the